-Water efficiency

-in m tonnes of production
+Water efficiency1 in m3 tonnes of production

+- 1. Includes municipal and ground water.

+- 2 Baseline

-3. New 12-month reporting period: Q4 2019 - Q3 2020.
+- 3. New 12-month reporting period: Q4 2019 Q3 2020.

 Action to protect communities

 As part of our purpose to make a positive difference to the communities in which we operate, we strive to conserve water and protect their right to water and sanitation.